 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.” ~ Viktor E. Frankl

 Lauren Ziel, MSW, is a Registered Associate Clinical Social Worker, ASW #76483, working under the supervision of Vanessa Spooner, PsyD.
 Her clinical experience in medical and mental health settings has shaped her understanding that physical and psychological wellness are interconnected.
 As such, Lauren approaches therapy from a holistic perspective wherein mind and body are seen as inextricably linked.

 Additionally, Lauren is a certified 200-hour Yoga Instructor, and she incorporates both the physical and philosophical practice of yoga into her therapeutic work with patients.
 Through the use of movement and mindfulness, Lauren develops specialized treatment for anxiety, depression, eating disorders, challenges in life-stage transitions, relational difficulties, and identity/intrapersonal development.

 Lauren received her Masters in Social Work (with Dean’s List Honors) from the University of Southern California.
 She graduated (magna cum laude) from Occidental College with her BA in Psychology.
 In her spare time, Lauren is a fitness enthusiast and loves to spend time engaging in all things active and outside...especially if it involves her friends, family, and/or dogs.

 Many people seek relief through psychotherapy because they feel an inner call to make changes in their life.
-In response to this call, I believe in the transformative power of being witnessed in a warm, responsive relational context.
-I approach my work with individuals, couples, and families as a collaborative and creative process with particular focus on empowerment, emotional freedom, and building greater ease.
+In response to this call, I believe in the transformative power of being witnessed with warmth and responsiveness.
 In therapy, we will work together to explore the ways you have come to see yourself, your relationships, and the world, take stock of your resources and strengths, and imagine pathways towards what is most alive and meaningful for you.